 Hampton Roads Felony Defense Lawyers Provide Strong Advocacy

 Under Virginia law, there are six degrees of felonies, all of which carry prison sentences of at least one year.
 Moreover, felony convictions can prevent you from exercising your voting rights or getting certain types of jobs.
 There’s no time to waste if you’ve been accused of one of these serious crimes, and you will need a knowledgeable criminal lawyer to protect your rights.
 The attorneys at Hunter Law Firm have decades of combined experience representing clients from throughout the Hampton Roads area.
-With offices in Hampton, Newport News, Chesapeake, Gloucester and Williamsburg, we are always ready to assist individuals accused of felonies.
+With offices in Hampton, Newport News, Chesapeake and Gloucester, we are always ready to assist individuals accused of felonies.

 Aggressive litigators handle a full range of felony cases